rob-med/Data-Visualizations-For-Python/README.md

 ## Structure

 Each visualization consists of:
-- A script to create the visualization with Python and matplotlib
+- A Jupyter notebook to create the visualization with Python and matplotlib
 - A .pdf render of the visualization

 ## Requirements